 Here’s a brainstorming meeting template you can use to facilitate these conversations.

 What are the main goals for you and your team while brainstorming?
-Whether it is to come up with a new advertising campaign, boost sales, or hold an event.
+Whether it is to develop a new advertising campaign, boost sales, or hold an event.

-Before you start brainstorming on new ideas, make sure that everyone understands what the key objectives are.
+Before you start brainstorming new ideas, make sure that everyone understands the key objectives.
 You can have a quick discussion about the meeting goals and write them down in Fellow.

 2 Ground Rules

 In order to have a successful brainstorming session, spend a couple of minutes laying down some ground rules.
 You should have these ground rules included in your brainstorming meeting agenda.
 This will help you ensure that the team stays focused and organized within your brainstorming meeting.
 Some of these ground rules could include: